Excitation and inhibition imbalance affects dynamical complexity through symmetries: Numerical Results

-To better understand how reflection symmetry might relate to forbidden motifs, we returned to our artificially constructed networks containing a high density of forbidden motifs, and we measured the number of reflection-symmetric transitions.
-The number of perfectly symmetric transitions is small, and hence it is of value to also estimate partial symmetries.
-Specifically, we estimate the fraction of bits that respects symmetry (see Supplementary Information).
-With this broader definition of partial symmetry, we observed a similar trend in which evolved networks showed an increase in the partial symmetry ratio whereas forbidden motif networks showed a decrease (Figure \ref{fig:fig3}.D).
-These findings motivate further investigations into the causes that might drive correlations between dynamical reflection symmetry, forbidden motifs, and long cycles.
+To better understand how reflection symmetry might relate to suppressed motifs, we returned to our artificially constructed networks containing a high density of suppressed motifs and measured the number of reflection-symmetric transitions.
+The number of perfectly symmetric transitions is small; hence, it is of value to also estimate partial symmetries.
+Specifically, we estimate the fraction of bits that respects symmetry.
+Specifically, given a Boolean network of size $n$, the partial symmetry ratio $p_{sr}$ for this network is given by: